 6 Rules for Younger Kids and the Internet By TheOnlineMom Children as young as five or six are now as familiar with the computer and the Internet as they are with their toy cars and dolls.
 With popular social networking sites like Webkinz and Club Penguin drawing in ever younger kids, parents are often left scratching their heads as to how to regulate an entertainment medium that just didn’t exist when they were young.
 Although you may be confident that you have installed parental controls and that your kids can’t stumble across anything too objectionable, you may still be looking for a “code of conduct” when it comes to how much time is spent in front of the computer.
 1. 2.
 3. 4.
 5. 6.
 The above article is reproduced from TheOnlineMom.com, a website dedicated to promoting a healthy understanding and appreciation of the positive role technology can play in family life.

 Parenting Tips for the Digital Age Parents had enough to worry about before their children could bully each other online, meet dangerous strangers without leaving the house, and switch between tasks at a rapid-fire pace.
 Some parents have even questioned whether their children will ever be able to concentrate.
 In a world where, according to one survey, 81% of toddlers have an online presence by the time they are two, most parents are still confused about how to best manage their children's relationship with technology.
 Author Scott Steinberg attempts to answer their questions in a new series of high-tech parenting books called The Modern Parent's Guide.
-Mashable asked Steinberg how parents should shape their children's experiences with the digital world, and about the technology rules he uses in his home.
+The first volume, Kids and Video Games, went online as a free download this week.
+Internet, Web and Online Safety; Facebook and Social Networks; Smartphones and Apps; and Digital Music, Movies and Entertainment will follow within the next year.
 How has technology changed parenting?
-In virtually every way imaginable, given that technology has permeated nearly every facet of kids’ and adults’ everyday lives, from the personal to professional and social.
-Yes and no.
+A wide range of products monitor children on their mobile phones and the Internet.